 Wishing you’ll enjoy the ride as much as we did, while putting this together for you.
 With your feedback, and a mention of your favorite song more than welcome.

-Gotta pay my props to my childhood brother – a drummer – who got me into Jazz/Funk and, in the meantime, into reading the rhythms.
+Gotta pay my props to my late childhood brother – a drummer – who got me into Jazz/Funk and, in the meantime, into reading the rhythms.
 Back then, he suggested me a whole bunch of artists to check.
 From Freddie Hubbard to Billy Cobham and Stanley Clarke.
 Not to mention Weather Report.
 An obvious wink to famous NYC Jazz club of the likes where Charlie ‘Yardbird’ Parker was a regular headliner… ‘Birdland’ is the group’s biggest classic ever.
 With Jaco Pastorious responsible for a one of a kind bassline.
 And Wayne Shorter at the peak of his art on sax.

 ‘Rock Creek Park’ is not only the famous urban park that bisects the Northwest quadrant of WDC.
 It’s also one of the Blackbyrds‘ biggest classics ever along with ‘Walkin’ In Rhythm’.
 The Blackbyrds obviously inspired British Jazz/Funk acts such as Light Of The World and Hi-Tension.
 Meanwhile ‘Rock Creek Park’ was to find a reference on many artists’s repertoires.
 From De La Soul to Massive Attack and Nas among others who sampled it.
 It’s also one of the highlights of the soundtrack to Isaac Julien‘s 1991 film ‘Young Soul Rebels’ along with its title track by the likes of Mica Paris.